mahmoud-moursy/Shrimp3/README.md

 # ShrimpLang 3.0

 A complete rework of ShrimpLang 2.
-This release is focused on speed, an improved codebase and better debugging features.
+This release is focused on speed, an improved codebase and better debugging features; additionally, the syntax has been overhauled once more.

-Oh, and also, `$` to access variables is being removed!
-(Yay!)

-### Docs-ish (they are not good.)
+### Documentation

-#### Why the docs need improvement.
+#### The docs need improvement.

 They show mechanically **how** you do something, but never **why** you would do it, and they provide no in-depth explanation or walk-throughs.
 This is especially critical due to the language's unconventional syntax.
+Additionally, as the language has evolved (and syntax changes have been made), a few parts of the documentation might have been left out due to oversight.

-That being said, I do not have the energy to create complete and satisfying documentation for ShrimpLang, so this will have to do.
+That being said, considering that this is a tiny project that few will see, I do not have the time to create complete and satisfying documentation for ShrimpLang, so this will have to do.

 ##### - Libraries are here!
 Check out the [internet library](internet.md)!

 ### TODOs:
 - Grow Shrimp!
 ### FIXMEs:
-- Fix bug where the rest of the args will not be collected and sent to the program (low priority)
+- Fix bug where the rest of the command-line arguments will not be collected and sent to the program (low priority)

 ### Basic syntax